• Skip to primary navigation

 smoothing top of strawberry pie after filling crust

-• Refrigerate for at least 2 hours (3 plus is better) before cutting.
-Keep refrigerated between servings.
-This is great on the first day and second day.
-By the third day, the berries deteriorate some.
+• This is great on the first and second days.
+By the third day, the berries start to deteriorate.

 fresh strawberry pie slice on white plate